AishwaryaHB/aishwaryahb.github.io/README.md

 Topics of scientific study that I'm excited about include unsupervised/self-supervised learning, dimensionality reduction, tensor decompositions, metric learning, generative models, convex geometry, optimization, harmonic analysis and information geometry.

-Outside of academic and technical pursuits, my hobbies include reading, music, racket sports and the rubik's cube along with its many variants.
+Outside of academic and scientific pursuits, my hobbies include reading, music, racket sports and the rubik's cube along with its many variants.
 I am incredibly fond of cats, enjoy history of almost any kind, have been a Federer fan for far too long, and remain a Bombay kid at heart for life.

 ### Social Media
 <p float="left">